Topics in Computer and Network Security

 S&P '17.
 Cormac Herley and P.C. van Oorschot.

-12/6 Final Presentations
+12/2 Final Presentations

 No required reading.
 Attendance mandatory.

-Course Structure
+🚩 Course Structure

 This course is composed of three parts: reading and discussing foundational papers in every class, reading and presenting recent work for one class, and completing a group research project.
 Grading will be based on:

-Readings and Discussion (30%)
+📚 Readings and Discussion (30%)

 We will read and discuss 1–2 papers for each class.
 Typically, these are formative works in an area of security.
 Students should come prepared to actively discuss assigned papers and to make substantive intellectual contributions.
 This means that you need to thoroughly read each paper ahead of time.
 Before each section, students will submit a short (400 word) summary and reaction for each each paper, as well as a proposal of one discussion question for class.

-Students should submit the reading assignments through Gradescope by 2:30 pm on the day of each class.
+📨 Students should submit the reading assignments through Gradescope by 3:00 pm on the day of each class.
 Paper responses should be completed individually without the assistance of LLMs (e.g., ChatGPT).

 Grading will be based 20% on these written responses and 10% on in-class participation.
 We do not allow any late days for paper reactions, but students may skip two paper summaries and two lectures without penalty.
 We will take class attendance.
 However, participation grades are based on not only attendence, but active participation during class discussion.

-Do not underestimate the amount of time required to properly read and process a research paper.
+📣 Do not underestimate the amount of time required to properly read and process a research paper.
 Expect to spend several hours preparing for each section.

-Topic Presentation (15%)
+🧑🏫 Topic Presentation (15%)

 While reading formative papers helps to demonstrate how a subfield started, it oftentimes leaves us wondering how the area has evolved.
 To fill this gap, each student in the class will present one recent paper during the quarter topically relevant to that day's class.
 At the start of the quarter, students will have the opportunity to sign up for the topic/date that they want to present their paper.
-Stuents will have 12-15 minutes to present their paper.

-Students are expected to do a literature search and to select a paper that was published in the last three years from a top-tier venue in security (e.g., IEEE Security and Privacy, USENIX Security, ACM Computer or Communication Security) or adjacent field (e.g., CHI, NSDI, ASPLOS, PLDI, etc.).
-Students should submit their papers to approval to the teaching staff a week prior to their presentation.
+Students are expected to perform a literature search and to select a paper that was published in the last three years from a top-tier venue in security (e.g., IEEE Security and Privacy, USENIX Security, ACM Computer or Communication Security) or adjacent field (e.g., CHI, NSDI, ASPLOS, PLDI, SIGCOMM, etc.).
+Be wary of other publications from IEEE, most are not top-tier venues and papers will not be accepted for presentation.

-Course Project (55%)
+🔬 Course Project (55%)

 Students will complete a quarter-long original research project in small groups (1–3 students) on a topic of their own choosing.
 Groups will present their work during the last two sections as well as submit a 6–10 page report, similar to the papers we read in the course.